vatesfr/xen-orchestra/doc/documentation.md

 On XOA, the log file for XO-server is in `/var/log/xo`: it has all of the server informations.
 Can be a real help when you have trouble.

 ### First connection

+The default user login/password is `admin@admin.net` with `admin` password.
+You should change it just after you are logged.

 ### Add Xen hosts